stones-1130/dsc-mod-2-project-online-pt-041320/README.md

-> **Multicollinearity issues from VIF analysis** - Bedroom, bathroom, and sqft_living are all highly correlated.
-We'll definitely need to remove one of them when we tune our next model.
+> **Multicollinearity issues from VIF analysis** - and sqft_living, bedrooms, grade, and bathrooms are all highly correlated.
+We need to remove one of them when we tune our next model.

 ```python